 This help uses the following typographical conventions:

-Courier New

-Any time you interact with the physical keyboard or type information into a text box that information appears in the Courier New text style.
-This text style is also used for any file names or file paths listed in the text.
+Courier Any time you are instructed to type information, that information appears in the New Courier New text style.
+This text style is also used for file names, file paths, or keyboard commands.

 Examples: